Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 **For purposes of the Title III-D definitions, being “fully translated in one or more community sites” means that the evidence-based program in question has been carried out at the community level (with fidelity to the published research) at least once before.
 Sites should only consider programs that have been shown to be effective within a real-world community setting.

-The EBP Review Process aims to identify new community programs that meet the criteria established by ACL (listed above) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D and other discretionary funding.
+The EBP Review Process identified new community programs that meet ACL’s established criteria (listed above) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D and other discretionary funding.
 These evidence-based programs are essential tools for helping older adults maintain their independence in the community.

-For questions about ACL evidence-based criteria and funding, contact Patty Keane, ACL’s National Nutritionist.
-For questions about the EBP Review Process, contact Kathleen Zuke, Director of NCOA.
+For questions about ACL evidence-based criteria and funding, contact Keri Lipperini, Director of ACL's Office of Nutrition and Health Promotion Programs.
+For questions about the EBP Review Process, contact HealthyAging@NCOA.org

 Resources